Personal Jukebox: Buttons/controls

 Volume is adjusted by a wheel on the unit's right side, using a digital mechanism (it can be turned indefinitely).
 It also is possible to click or push the wheel, which pauses playback and turns the unit off after about one minute.
 When the unit is powered off and the wheel is pressed for a few seconds, playback resumes.
 This also works when the buttons are locked, in case the main controls cannot be easily accessed.

 On the same side is also a small switch which locks the unit’s controls (except for the wheel).

 Battery and power supply

 The PJB is not powered by dry cell batteries like most other players at the time of its development, but by a provided HanGo Lithium ion battery.
 HanGo sold a more powerful 1600 mA battery to be used in the PJB.

-The PJB includes a 5V power supply which charges the battery and enables playback without a battery in the unit at all.
+The PJB includes a 5 V power supply which charges the battery and enables playback without a battery in the unit at all.
 The charging control circuit for the battery is built into the PJB itself, not the power supply, so the use of a replacement power supply requires only the proper voltage and sufficient current capacity.